linux-system-roles/tox-lsr/README.md

   where the downloaded qcow2 images will be cached - be sure this partition has a lot of space if you plan on downloading multiple images.
 The corresponding environment variable is `LSR_QEMU_CACHE`.
-* `--inventory` - default
-  `/usr/share/ansible/inventory/standard-inventory-qcow2` - this is useful to
-  set if you are working on the inventory script and want to use your local clone.
+* `--inventory` - default is the one included with tox-lsr - this is useful to set if you are working on the inventory script and want to use your local clone.
 The corresponding environment variable is `LSR_QEMU_INVENTORY`.
 * `--collection` - This tells the script that the given playbook should be run